 That goes for luxury brands as well.

-I’ve seen professional salespeople serve multiple shoppers at once, both entertaining and making each shopper feel valued.
-It isn’t easy to do but that skill really comes in handy during a rush.
+I’ve seen professional salespeople serve multiple shoppers at once, entertaining and making each shopper feel valued.
+It isn’t easy to do, but that skill comes in handy during a rush.

 Back to Richie…

 Richie confided to me one day after a rush that he had terminal cancer so advanced that his life insurance company called him up to tell him they could just pay the policy out to him because he had so few weeks to live.

 Richie always appreciated my time to listen to his stories and make him feel special.
 And while I had to leave and return to him many times when he came to my store, my crew and I were his only real family.
 Even though it is now more than 30 years later, I still miss his grin and stories.

 Our relationship wasn’t fake.
 It wasn’t a joke.
 It was real.

 And that’s my final point.
 You don’t leave a shopper without first opening your own heart to them.

 Forget that point, and you’re rude, uncaring, and, more than likely, hurting for sales.